Creative Direction and Copywriting

 Modular Retail Flip: This chameleon space seamlessly transformed from grocery store to QSR, depending on the client (e.g., McDonald’s, Kraft).

-Smart Shelving + Virtual Cart: Menu screens greeted guests by name and invited them to scan shelved items which would trigger a digital profile with health data, menu recommendations and dietary preferences.
+Smart Shelving + Virtual Cart: Menu screens greeted guests by name and scanned products triggered a digital profile with health data, menu recommendations and dietary preferences.

-Cultural Integration: The exhibit illustrated how shopping for food evolves—from a transactional necessity to a personalized, culturally expressive experience.
-Custom client experiences demonstrated how fashion, music and brand partnerships could elevate an in-person experience in a time of DoorDash and InstaCart.
+Cultural Integration: Custom client experiences demonstrated how fashion, music and brand partnerships could elevate an in-person experience in a time of DoorDash and InstaCart.
 (We even predicted the McDonald’s celebrity meal deals—like the Travis Scott meal—years before their release.)

 The Future of Living

-Smart Home Simulation: Visitors were greeted by name and the smart home reacted to wearable data—offering Starbucks orders, recipe suggestions, and meal planning based on sleep and activity monitoring.
+Smart Home Simulation: Visitors were greeted by name and the smart home offered Starbucks orders, recipe suggestions and meal planning based on sleep and activity wearables.

-AI Food Print Capabilities: We fed our guests 3D-printed foods, robotically-created custom cocktails and cappuccinos topped with their own faces printed into the foam.
+AI Food Print Capabilities: We fed our guests 3D-printed foods, robotically-created cocktails and cappuccinos topped with their own printed faces.

-Smart Kitchen Integration: A responsive fridge suggested meals based on the ingredients available inside, AR recipe tutorials walked users through creating new meals, DNA-based nutrition recommendations were demonstrated via 23andMe results, and a gamified recycling program was even embedded into the trash can.
+Smart Kitchen Integration: A fridge suggested meals based on the ingredients available inside.
+AR recipe tutorials walked users through creating new meals, DNA-based nutrition recommendations were demonstrated via 23andMe results and a gamified recycling program was even embedded into the trash can.

 The Impact

-The Extract Experience positioned Accenture as a visionary builder of immersive thought leadership environments.
-The exhibit became a destination for leaders from brands like McDonald’s, Kraft, and Whirlpool to visualize new offerings, test consumer experiences, and explore future-forward thinking in real time.
+The Extract Experience became a destination for leaders from brands like McDonald’s, Kraft, and Whirlpool to visualize new offerings, test consumer experiences, and explore future-forward alongside their partner, Accenture.